 The Expressive Arts Certificate was the first program designed by Darci Adam, initially as a standalone class, and then as a pilot class at the University of Winnipeg.
-The noted success of the pilot resulted in an affiliation with the University of Winnipeg, wherein students could complete a 15-credit hour specialization in the Expressive Arts, with courses which could also serve as electives in the provincial Manitoba Counselling and Special Education certification process.
-Today the certificate program boasts a variety of wonderful artist/healers sharing knowledge born of years of practicing their craft and honing their skills as artists, educators and healer/helpers.
-The program can be done in one or two years, during weekend and summer courses.
+The noted success of the pilot resulted in an affiliation with the University of Winnipeg, wherein students can complete a 15-credit hour specialization in the Expressive Arts, with courses which can also serve as electives in the provincial Manitoba Counselling and Special Education certification process.
+Today the certificate program features a variety of talented expressive arts educators and artists, sharing knowledge born of years of practicing their crafts and honing their skills as artists, educators and helpers.
+The program can be done in one or two years, during weekend and summer courses, and includes Multi-modal Studio classes, Therapeutic Arts Weekends in the Content Areas of Music, Movement, Drama, Poetry and Mindfulness, as well as a Practicum Skills class.

-Participants typically apply the skills acquired in their workplaces or personal lives.
-In lieu of a formal practicum, there is a Practicum Skills class, which is the prerequisite for the Practicum class at the University of Winnipeg.
-Students bring cases from applied expressive arts in their workplaces, and learn the application of their developing skills in their own real-world situations.
-This program attracts guidance counsellors and resource teachers in their Post Bacc program, as well as clergy, artists, community activists and others from a variety of walks of life, who are quite simply interested in understanding expressive arts.
+Participants typically apply the skills acquired in the program in their workplaces and personal lives.
+Unlike our diploma programs, with their formal supervised practica, students take a Practicum Skills class, which is the prerequisite for the Practicum class at the University of Winnipeg, and allows students to begin practicing their skills in expressive arts.
+Students bring examples from applied expressive arts in their workplaces, and learn the application of their developing skills in their own real-world situations and in our studio at WHEAT Institute.
+Students learn the difference between the expressive arts therapist and consultant educator/practitioner roles in terms of scope of practice.
+This program attracts guidance counsellors and resource teachers in their Post Baccalaureate program, as well as clergy, artists, community activists and others from a variety of walks of life, who are interested in understanding and utilizing expressive arts.

 University of Winnipeg students may receive up to 15 credit hours of this training in their Post Baccalaureate in Education.
 Course hours can be used towards registration with Ontario Expressive Arts Therapy Association or IEATA as professional members.